 This boiler MUST NOT be installed on carpeted floors.
+This

-This boiler is approved for installation on combustible flooring in an alcove with minimum clearances to combustibles of:
+boiler is approved for installation on combustible flooring in an alcove with minimum clearances to combustibles of:

-4" (102mm) Rear; 0" (0mm) Top and Sides; 6" (152mm) Vent.
+12" (305mm) Rear; 4" (102mm) Top and Sides; 6" (152mm) Vent.
 2" (51mm) clearance is allowable from combustible construction for hot water pipes.

 Sufficient area should be provided at the front and rear of the unit for proper servicing.
 Service clearances of 24" (610mm) in front, rear, top and sides are recommended.
-In a utility room installation, the door opening shall be wide enough to allow the boiler to enter or to permit the replacement of another appliance such as a boiler.
+In a utility room installation, the door opening should be wide enough to allow the boiler to enter or to permit the replacement of another appliance such as a boiler.